crowdcover/moabi/_posts/jobs/0100-01-01-research_intern.md

 The research intern will be responsible for managing Moabi’s current research initiatives involving REDD+, Community Mapping, and Industrial Agriculture, as well as seeking out new, potentially fruitful future research initiatives.
 He/she will contribute content to our reports, our database background documentation, and our newsletter.

 ## Project Scope
 Having recently made our platform live on April 22, Moabi is looking for a research intern to consult on our ongoing research initiatives.
 As the platform grows in size and scope, we hope to bring in new and diverse data sources, and to continue publishing reports on the region’s pressing natural resource issues.
-The site is now live at rdc.moabi.org.

 ## Key Responsibilities
 1. Lead background research on some of our existing reports, and coordinate production of new mapping reports.